jpziegler/gold-bug/goldbug.md

 is_sorted xs = and [a <= b | a <- xs | b <- tail xs]
 ```

 The following solver invocation discovers the solution.
-Some experimentation demonstrates that 20 is the minimum satisfiable key size.
-(Six letters are not represented.)
+Simple experimentation demonstrates that 20 is the minimum satisfiable key size.
+This is because six letters of the alphabet (J, K, Q, W, X, and Z) are not represented.

 ```shell
 Cryptol> :l goldbug.md